 In this study, we determine factors influencing the magnitude of snowmelt bypass for 17 open-drainage thermokarst lakes in the lake-rich tundra uplands east of the Mackenzie Delta in the Northwest Territories, Canada, during the freshet of 2018.

-This area contains thousands of thermokarst lakes that constitute up to 25% of the landscape surface area and have changed in area and number during the past several decades in response to changing precipitation and permafrost thaw (Plug et al., 2008; Marsh et al., 2009).
-We used lake water isotope compositions isotopic composition of lake water and precipitation from before and after snowmelt to estimate the proportion of lake water replaced by freshet during spring 2018 and evaluated relations with lake and watershed characteristics.
-We selected lake and watershed characteristics that had potential to impact under-ice mixing through their influence on the water temperature profile (e.g. lake depth) or by displacing presnowmelt lake water (e.g. watershed area).
-Isotope tracers were also used to assess whether the freshet is sourced solely from snowmelt, or if other water sources contributed to freshet.
-Identifying Future assessments of hydrological and biogeochemical properties of thermokarst lakes can use the lake and watershed characteristics that influence attributes we identify to affect snowmelt bypass and the sources of freshet is likely to inform assessments of hydrological and limnological properties of thermokarst lake water sources to inform their results, given the distinct biogeochemical properties of freshet runoff (Finlay et al., 2006; Balasubramaniam et al., 2015) and the influence of snowmelt bypass on the amount of freshet runoff retained by lakes.
+- 60 This area contains thousands of thermokarst lakes that constitute up to 25% of the landscape surface area and have changed in area and number during the past several decades in response to changing precipitation and permafrost thaw (Plug et al., 2008; Marsh et al., 2009).
+We used isotopic composition of lake water and precipitation from before and after snowmelt to estimate the proportion of lake water replaced by freshet during spring 2018 and evaluated relations with lake and watershed characteristics.
+We selected lake and watershed characteristics that had potential to impact under-ice mixing through their influence on the - water temperature profile (e.g. lake depth) or by displacing pre-snowmelt lake water (e.g. watershed area).
+Isotope tracers were 65 also used to assess whether the freshet is sourced solely from snowmelt, or if other water sources contributed to freshet.
+Future assessments of hydrological and biogeochemical properties of thermokarst lakes can use the lake and watershed attributes we identify to affect snowmelt bypass and lake water sources to inform their results, given the distinct biogeochemical properties of freshet runoff (Finlay et al., 2006; Balasubramaniam et al., 2015) and the influence of snowmelt bypass on the amount of 70 freshet runoff retained by lakes.

-2 Study Area
+Study Area 2

 The 17 study lakes are situated in the taiga-tundra uplands east of the Mackenzie Delta, in the northwest region of the Northwest Territories, Canada (Figure 2).
-The landscape is comprised of rolling hills and is strongly influenced by permafrost thaw, as evidenced by the thousands of thermokarst lakes which formed between 13 000 and 8000 years ago (Rampton, 1988; Burn and
+The landscape is comprised of rolling hills and is strongly influenced by permafrost thaw, as evidenced by the thousands of thermokarst lakes which formed between 13 000 and 8000 years ago (Rampton, 1988; Burn and area of the lakes is 14.2 ha (0.9 - 90.5 ha) and the average maximum depth is 2.2 m (1.0 - 4.1 m) (Table 1).
+All lakes have a defined outlet channel observed to be active during the spring melt, thus classifying them hydrologically as open-drainage, and many lakes have defined channelized inflows from their watersheds in the form of small streams or ice-wedge polygon troughs.